HJ-Leonardo-Cho/TOEFL-speaker/README.md

 # TOEFL Speaking Practice App

 A GUI application built with Python and Tkinter to help users practice for the TOEFL independent speaking task.
-This app provides a realistic practice environment with AI-generated voice, timers, and recording functionality.
+This app provides a practice environment with AI-generated voice, timers, and recording functionality.